Drug-Free Schools and Communities Act

 Student Conduct and Community Standards

-The Office of Student Affairs and the Dean of Students is responsible for enforcing the University's Student Code of Conduct, as found in the Student Handbook, and ensuring that violations of this policy are addressed in a fair and consistent manner.
+The Office of Student Affairs is responsible for enforcing the University's Student Code of Conduct, as found in the Student Handbook, and ensuring that violations of this policy are addressed in a fair and consistent manner.
 Students are encouraged to read the UArts Student Handbook and become familiar with the policies, procedures and protections that are afforded to all students.

 Treatment and Support